mauroseb/terraform-rosa/README.md

 ## Deploy Cluster

 - Run the script that is displayed in the output of terraform apply command.
-- SSH into the bastion host as instructed
+- SSH into the bastion host as instructed in the same output

 ## Destroy Environment
 1. Delete the ROSA cluster